Profile

 Overview

-David Parker is a Platform Leader in Shell's Biodomain, a group specifically set up to carry out cutting edge R&D in the bio to product arena.
+David Parker is Manager of the Global Applications team in Shell's Low Carbon Fuels business.
+Prior to this he was Global Manager, Biodomain, a group specifically set up to carry out cutting edge R&D in the bio to product arena.
 Over his time in Shell David Parker has a lead research activity in a wide range of scientific disciplines including algal/microbial routes to hydrocarbons, economic modelling and scale up for a wide variety of compounds and processes.
-David Parker is responsible for the delivery of multimillion dollar programs both in-house and globally and has worked in collaboration with academic institutes around the world from China to the US.
-Over the past 4 Years David Parker has been personally involved with Exeter, more recently becoming a visiting Professor, managing in collaboration with John Love on a wide range of multi discipline programs.
-Current programs lead by David Parker are employing leading edge synthetic biology approaches to look for new routes to industrially relevant processes and feedstock usage.
+David Parker has over his career been responsible for the delivery of multimillion dollar programs both in-house and globally and has worked in collaboration with academic institutes around the world from China to the US.
+Over the past few roles in Shell David has been personally involved with Exeter, becoming a visiting Professor, managing in collaboration with John Love on a wide range of multi discipline programs.
+Programs lead by David Parker have employed leading edge synthetic biology approaches to look for new routes to industrially relevant processes and feedstock usage.
 David Parker has published several papers including PNAS, Nature protocols, Trends in Plant Science and BMC Bioinformatics.

 Key publications